Xuwx37/scenarios/python/challenge-linear-algebra-solving-with-numpy/step5.md

 ## TODO

-Write a Python function `eigenvector_eigenvalue(matrix)` that takes a NumPy matrix as input and calculates its eigenvectors and eigenvalues.
+Write a Python function `eigenvector_eigenvalue(matrix)` in `eigenvector_eigenvalue.py` that takes a NumPy matrix as input and calculates its eigenvectors and eigenvalues.
 The function should return two NumPy arrays: one containing the eigenvectors and another containing the corresponding eigenvalues.

 - The `numpy.linalg.eig(matrix)` is used to calculates the eigenvectors and eigenvalues of matrix.